- An Employer of Record is a solution that enables companies to hire overseas without having a local registered company entity.

 An Employer of Record is an employment solution that allows you to quickly and compliantly hire someone, wherever they are in the world – without opening a legal business entity in that location.

-What services does an employer of record offer?
+What services does an EOR offer?

 An EOR takes on the hiring of a company’s employees in a new location, allowing the company to remain legally compliant with all local employment laws, and sidestep the complexities and risks of establishing its own presence.
 The EOR provider is the employer “on paper”, while the company remains in control of the day-to-day workload of the employees.